Professional wrestling match types: Doomsday Cage match

 Also called a Tower of Doom, the Doomsday Cage is a three-story cage – the middle one split into two rooms – all of which house wrestlers.
 The object of the match is for a team of wrestlers to fight their way from the top cage to the bottom, where pinfalls and submissions come into play.
 In the later days of WCW, it was referred to as a Triple Decker Cage match, a reference to the match type being used in the finale of the film Ready to Rumble.
 The most notable match of this type occurred at WCW's Uncensored event in 1996, when Hulk Hogan and Randy Savage fought Ric Flair, Arn Anderson, Meng, The Barbarian, Lex Luger, Kevin Sullivan, Z-Gangsta, and The Ultimate Solution.

-Doomsday Chamber of Blood match

-The Doomsday Chamber of Blood match was created by Abyss.
-This match is a combination of the Barbed Wire Cage, Six Sides of Steel and Sadistic Madness match types, with the cage having a barbed wire roof on top.
-This match is won by making your opponent bleed first, then pinning your opponent for the victory.
-Matt Morgan and Abyss competed in one of these matches at TNA's Lockdown (2009) pay-per-view.

 Electrified Cage match

 The Electrified Cage match is a variation of a steel cage match where the ring is surrounded by an electrified steel cage.
 The cage can be also used as a weapon.
 The only way to win is by pinfall or submission.
 The Lucha en Jaula Electrificada is another variation of the electrified cage match in which the only way to win is by escape.
 The cage is turned off in a time interval, allowing the participants a chance at escape before it turns back on.
 This match type is used by the AAA promotion in Mexico.